 If you find an app that you think is harmful, report it to us.
 Learn how to report bad apps.

-Important: If you download apps from unknown sources, your phone and personal information can be at risk.
+Important: If you download apps from unknown sources, your device and personal information can be at risk.

-- Your phone could get damaged or lose data.
+- Your device could get damaged or lose data.

 - Your personal information could be harmed or hacked.

-If you install apps from outside of Google Play, your phone can send Google information about those apps.
+If you install apps from outside of Google Play, your device can send Google information about those apps.

 - This information helps Google better protect everyone from harmful apps.
 The information can include log information, URLs related to the app, device ID, Android version, and IP address.
 Learn about Google Play Protect.